 We face complex questions about human beings, sexuality, and sin.
 The Bible and Christian thinkers have reflected on these topics, but it often seems like traditional claims disagree with modern views.
-This course explores how the Christian tradition and modern anthropology define self, sex, and sin. \This course can meet the Search for Meaning II or Humanities LAF requirement but not both.\
+This course explores how the Christian tradition and modern anthropology define self, sex, and sin.
+This course can meet the Search for Meaning II or Humanities LAF requirement but not both.

-Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I) REL300(Religion, Vocation, and the Search for Meaning I)
+Prerequisite(s): 1 of HON100(Christian Vocation & Search for Meaning I), REL100(Christian Vocation and the Search for Meaning I), REL300(Bible, Christian Theology and Vocation), RLN100(Religion, Vocation, and the Search for Meaning I), RLN300(Religion and Vocation in the Public Sphere)